 Almost every substance abuse treatment center promises confidentiality to every patient, but this is especially important when treating higher-profile professionals.
 These individuals often face a much greater risk by admitting their addictions and entering treatment.
 Without help, they may face significant professional consequences and jeopardize both their careers and their families.

 Executive interventions can help professionals struggling with substance abuse confront and address their addictions in supportive, positive environments.
-Unlike typical interventions that involve close friends and family members, executive interventions usually take place in an employment-related setting such as a boardroom or conference room, and participants often include the subject of the intervention’s coworkers, supervisors, and possibly even company executives.
+Unlike typical interventions that involve close friends and family members, executive interventions usually take place in an employment-related setting such as a boardroom or conference room, and participants often include the person’s coworkers, supervisors, and sometimes even company executives.
 If a member of a company’s C-suite has an addiction, the other company executives will likely take leading roles in his or her executive intervention.

 Substance abuse and rehab unfortunately carry negative social implications in the U.S. Many American professionals like doctors, attorneys, and company executives have difficulty accepting the reality of their situations when addiction manifests, and many others develop high-functioning substance abuse disorders that may continue for years before these individuals start truly feeling the effects of addiction in their professional lives.

-An executive intervention is an intervention that focuses on the subject’s professional life.
-In most cases, the subject’s supervisors and colleagues come together to plan and execute an executive intervention.
-While the purpose of a typical intervention is for the participants to tell the subject how his or her behavior has negatively impacted their lives, the purpose of an executive intervention is to focus on the subject’s professional life and how his or her addiction has compromised his or her career.
+An executive intervention is an intervention that places a special focus on the subject’s professional life.
+In most cases, the subject’s supervisors and colleagues come together to plan and carry out an executive intervention.
+While the purpose of a typical intervention is for the participants to inform the person with addiction how their behavior has negatively impacted the participants’ lives, the purpose of an executive intervention is to focus on the subject’s professional life and their addiction may have compromised their career.

 Copyright © 2021 Addiction Treatment Group.
 All Rights Reserved